protohuf/dod-campaign/README.md

-# Spoiler Alert
+# Dragonbane Starter Campaign FoundryVTT Game World
-This repo contains resources for the Dragonbane started campaign intended for GM's.
+**Spoiler Alert** This repo contains resources for the Dragonbane starter campaign intended for GM's.
 Consuming this repos might spoil the adventure as a player.

-# Contents
+# Content

-## Maps
+# Maps
 **DISCLAIMER:** During the creation of the campaign maps, I changed techniques several times (due to my lack of experience in foundry and map making).
 This means that some maps feature heavy use of tiles inside foundry while others use a flat background image on which key tiles are placed.
 I.e. some maps won't be useful outside of FoundryVTT.
-See below for details.
+See the description for each map (below) for more details.

 ### Opening Scene
 The opening scene in the ravine with Wetherman and goblins waiting to ambush the players.
 This map is made completely inside foundry using tiles and is thus only usable in FoundryVTT.